chetanbg1/cbg-aws/README.md

 In a relational database, data is stored in a way that relates it to other pieces of data.
 Relational databases use structured query language (SQL) to store and query data.
 This approach allows data to be stored in an easily understandable, consistent, and scalable way.
 For example, the coffee shop owners can write a SQL query to identify all the customers whose most frequently purchased drink is a medium latte.

-**Amazon Relational Database Service
+**Amazon Relational Database Service (RDS)
 -

+relational database for transactional processes
-Amazon Relational Database Service (Amazon RDS)(opens in a new tab) is a service that enables you to run relational databases in the AWS Cloud.
+Amazon Relational Database Service (Amazon RDS) is a service that enables you to run relational databases in the AWS Cloud. manages setup, backup, scaling, replication and patching of your relational databases features
+    multi AZ deployment
+    read replicas
+    storage auto-scaling
+    automated backups
+    manual snapshot - copy

 Amazon RDS is a managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.
 With these capabilities, you can spend less time completing administrative tasks and more time using data to innovate your applications.
 You can integrate Amazon RDS with other services to fulfill your business and operational needs, such as using AWS Lambda to query your database from a serverless application.

 Amazon RDS provides a number of different security options.
 Many Amazon RDS database engines offer encryption at rest (protecting data while it is stored) and encryption in transit (protecting data while it is being sent and received).